Admission to the Bachelor of Fine Arts

 General Audition Information

 - First, please apply to MSU as soon as possible.
 Although this is not required in order to schedule your audition, it is highly recommended.

 - We recommend visiting campus so you can see what life as a Spartan is like.
 Click here to schedule a campus tour.
-Click here to schedule a tour of our studios and theatre.

 - After performing your monologues, there will be a brief informal interview.